TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/FrontendPlugins.rst

 Content element plugins can be added by editors to pages in the :guilabel:`Page` module while TypoScript frontend plugin can only be added via TypoScript or Fluid in a predefined position of the page.
-All content element plugins can also be used like as TypoScript plugin.
+All content element plugins can also be used as TypoScript plugin.

 .. _extbase_frontend_plugin_content_element: